gcg-99/Master-s-Thesis-/README.md

 $ python3 -m tskit vcf hgdp_tgp_sgdp_chr12_p.dated.trees > hgdp_tgp_sgdp_chr12_p.dated.vcf

 5. Filter final individuals in the VCF file with 'filter_ind.sh' script.
 Our final VCF is 'hgdp_tgp_sgdp_chr12_p.dated_287.vcf', with 287 samples.
 In order to run vcftools to filter individuals, a file must be provided as an input, containing the samples to be kept: 'samples.txt' file with the final 287 samples.
+Notice that the name ID in the Wohns et al., 2021 database starts by 'tsk_', followed by the number ID (e.g. tsk_1316).

 # Finding the phylogeny among samples (before running outlier test) with Treemix
 To build the phylogeny we are using Treemix software (treemix-1.13).
 To run this program, an input file with alternative and reference allele counts of each SNP, per population, must be used.
 SNPs are filtered by invariant sites, linkage disequilibrium (LD) and MAF < 0.05.